fouzilali/carpark-server/README.md

 The associated yolo based LPR model to run on a RasPi is found at

 https://github.com/IndianBoy42/yolov5

+If you use this repository please checkout the `hklpr` branch

 To run the Yolo model as a server, checkout this repo: